 Travelling abroad can do wonders for your skin, especially if you’re heading to a beach destination, but the change of atmosphere on and off the plane, early flights and change in diet can sometimes irritate your skin’s natural balance.
 Here’s a few tips on how to revive your holiday skin so you can stay glowing.

-Exfoliate: Gently exfoliating your face and body after travelling helps to remove dead/peeling skin and reveal the more vibrant, healthy skin underneath.
+Exfoliate: Gently exfoliating your face and body after travelling (or a trip to the beach) helps to remove dead/peeling skin and reveal the more vibrant, healthy skin underneath.
 Using a facial/body exfoliating brush with either homemade or store-bought exfoliants gives your skin that extra boost. – If you’re on a beach holiday and want extra amazing results, take the opportunity to exfoliate your feet in the sand and rinse off in the sea!

 Moisturise: Replenishing your skin’s moisture is important for its overall health and quality (especially after flying).
-Using natural oils and products like shea butter and olive oil to seal in moisture after cleansing, helps to naturally nourish, condition and smooth your skin.
+Naturally nourish, condition and smooth your skin by hydrating it with regular water intake and mist sprays, in addition to using natural oils and butters (like shea butter and olive oil) help to seal in moisture after cleansing.

 Following my perfect shade of nude lacquers for chocolate skin, I wanted to also share a few great nude lip colours for chocolatey skin (for the same reasons).
 I’m someone who for the past 3 years has worn the same nude lip because 1. it was perfect for me, and 2. because I have major trust issues about how nude lip colours are advertised (in terms of accommodating darker skin tones).
 I know you’re probably thinking “you could have swatched colours in store” but I find that makeup stores have lighting that makes colours look slightly different to how they do in natural light.
 But nevertheless, I took a chance and bought a few that I can’t wait to share with you all.